p-hather/FPLReminder/README.md

   * A `.env` file created as per the example, and stored in the same directory as the other files

 ### Usage
-Simply clone the repo, add your .env file, and run reminder.py.
+Simply clone the repo, add your `.env` file, and run `reminder.py`.
 This script will need to continue running for the bot to work - a cloud platform or Raspberry Pi acting as a server is ideal.
 The bot will check for an upcoming FPL transfer deadline every morning - if one is detected, the reminder and transfer summary messages will be scheduled.
 `fpl.log` will be created on the first run.